-INDEPENDENT SCHOOL DISTRICT NO. I-48, HUGHES COUNTY SCHEDULE OF ACCOUNTANT'S PROFESSIONAL LIABILITY INSURANCE AFFIDAVIT JULY 1, 2015 TO JUNE 30, 2016
+INDEPENDENT SCHOOL DISTRICT NO. I-48, HUGHES COUNTY SCHEDULE OF ACCOUNTANT'S PROFESSIONAL LIABILITY INSURANCE AFFIDAVIT JULY 1, 2017 TO JUNE 30, 2018

-The undersigned auditing firm representative of lawful age, being first duly sworn on oath, says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the entire audit engagement with Calvin School District for the audit year 2015-16.
+State of Oklahoma County of Tulsa ) ) that said firm had i liting firm representative of lawful age, being first duly sworn on oath, says in full force and effect Accountant's Professional Liability Insurance in "Oklahoma Public School Audit Law" at the time of audit contract and it engagement with Calvin School District for the audit year 2017-18.
 Jenkins & Kemper, CPAs, P.C.
-AUDITING FIRM

-AUTHORIZED AGENT

-Subscribed and sworn to before me on this 23rd day of, September, 2014

-ANDREA FUGATE Notary Public in and for the State of Oklahoma Commission #15006702
+AUDITING FIRM BY AUTHORIZED AGENT Subscribed and sworn to before me on this day of, October , 20 18 Motary Public gate ANDREA FUGATE Notary Public in and for the State of Oklehome Commission #15009702